Smooth and well balanced, the natural chocolate and malt in He Family's innovative black makes this our most popular tea . . .

 Meet the He Family

-"Meet the He Family, producing from Laoshan Village some of the world's most innovative tea...An Afternoon in Laoshan Village
+"Meet the He Family, producing from Laoshan Village some of the world's most innovative tea...Making Laoshan Black Tea with the He Family

 "Big plantations have been able to buy up family plots on edges of what is considered the best growing region, but farmers lucky enough to own a piece of Lion's Peak in Dragonwell are not going to give it up.
 Because of this, the best tea in the world comes from very small farms...